davidcarboni/restolino/README.md

  * Any request that does not have a file extension is mapped to an endpoint
  * Unmapped requests will go to your `NotFound` implementation, or generate a 404 by default.
  * Errored requests will go to your `Boom` implementation, or generate a 500 by default.
- * There are non-private fields in the classes.
-I consider it visual clutter for little benefit.
-Like semi-colons in Javascript.

 ### Dependencies: